nickjlupu/PyBer_Analysis/README.md

 ![](analysis/ReadCSV.png)
 ![](analysis/isnull.png)

-Once the datasets are inspected, they are combined with the pandas merge function.<br>
+Once the datasets are inspected and explored, they are combined with the pandas merge function.<br>
 ![](analysis/merge.png)

 After the dataframes are merged, we can subset the data into additional dataframes and use the groupby function to gather counts and means that will be used as the x & y axes for scatter & bubble plots.<br>